Energy Saving Advice and Grants

 You may get a Cold Weather Payment if you are getting certain benefits or support for mortgage interest.

 You will get a payment if the average temperature in your area is recorded as, or forecast to be, zero degrees Celsius or below for 7 days in a row.
-You’ll get £25 for each 7 day period of very cold weather between 1 November and 31 March.
-The scheme will open from 1 November 2023.
+You’ll get £25 for each 7 day period of very cold weather between 1 November and 31 March. for more information or to check eligibility please visit Cold Weather Payment: Overview - GOV.UK

 Get in touch